RestDoc/node-docrouter/README.md

 # DocRouter #
 A Connect/Express router wrapper which exposes a formatted description of the available services of a server.
-The documentation is available is multiple formats (Html, Wadl, Json).
+The documentation is available is multiple formats (RestDoc Json, Html).

 The usage mimics the regular router's behavior.